ozfortress/ozfortress_docs/docs/rules/global.md

 We understand that ping fluctuations do occur and that this can result in players experiencing far greater ping than what would normally be expected.
 Experiencing bad network conditions in an individual instance **does not invalidate previous ping checks**.
 You may, however, be requested to redemonstrate that you satisfy the ping limit by a League Administrator.

 #### 3.4.3.
 Exceptions
 Some players who previously participated in our competitions may no longer meet the new limit described above.
 Teams hoping to roster such players should speak to a League Administrator to get an exception approved.
 Mercenaries are not eligible for exceptions.
+As mentioned in [3.4.1.
+Ping Limit](/rules/global/#341-ping-limit), if you live in a neighbouring region to Australia or New Zealand, you may be eligible to play without needing to abide by the ping limit.

 **Exceptions are competition-dependent.
 As such, teams must get exceptions re-approved for each competition.**